 Blood Glucose Maintenance

-Since your body is using fat as a primary source of energy during keto workouts, it also moderates blood glucose levels better than when it relies on carbs (8).
-This helps one to manage diabetes.
+Since your body is using fat as a primary source of energy during keto workouts, it also moderates blood glucose levels more easily than when it relies on carbs which create fluctuations in blood sugar levels (8).

-Ketones are an efficient and clean-burning form of fuel which means you won’t experience the same post-exercise fatigue that can happen with carb loading or other forms of fueling up before training.
+Some people say that when they are in ketosis they don’t experience the same post-exercise fatigue that can happen with carb loading or other forms of fueling up before training.

-Your muscles recover more quickly after working out while in ketosis because they are using fat stores, not carbs, as the primary source of fuel (7).
+Some athletes have reported improved muscle recovery after working out while in ketosis, perhaps because they are using fat stores, not carbs, as the primary source of fuel (7).

 BetterMe app will provide you with a host of fat-frying fitness routines that’ll scare the extra pounds away and turn your body into a masterpiece!
 Get your life moving in the right direction with BetterMe!